The Applicant Guide: Withdrawal of Authorisations and Permits

-'0+0' immediate withdrawal (I in the attached table)
+'0+0' immediate withdrawal (I in the withdrawal table )

 - Products or uses are commercially withdrawn and there are no stocks of the product in the supply chain;

-- A new authorisation/permit has been issued that does not change any of the conditions in the existing authorisation/permit (eg continuing authorisation).
+- A new authorisation/permit has been issued that does not change any of the conditions in the existing authorisation/permit (for example continuing authorisation).

-Where an immediate withdrawal is implemented, No further stocks of the product can be placed on the market and existing stocks in the supply chain cannot be used up.
-Where there are stocks in the supply chain that are subject to a product recall, an authorisation/permit for storage only by anyone may be issued to allow for disposal of the product.
+Where an immediate withdrawal is implemented, no further stocks of the product in line with the withdrawn authorisation can be placed on the market and existing stocks in the supply chain cannot be used up.
+Where there are stocks in the supply chain that are subject to a product recall, an authorisation/permit for storage only may be issued to allow for disposal of the product.
 Individual withdrawal dates may also be set to reflect the severity of the concern.

-In line with Article 46 of Regulation (EC No 1107/2009), the EU standard withdrawal period of 6 months for sale and distribution and a further 12 months for storage, use and disposal, will be applied where required as a result of an EU decision.
+In line with Article 46 of Regulation (EC) 1107/2009, the standard withdrawal period of 6 months for sale and distribution and a further 12 months for storage, use and disposal, will be applied where required as a result of a decision.